 The groundbreaking decision responds to the urgency of climate change by enhancing access to climate finance for vulnerable countries through raising the Fund’s cap on single country project funding from US$ 10 million to US$ 20 million.

 Separately, the Board decided to enable countries to nominate and accredit up to two national implementing entities (NIEs) per country instead of just one under the Fund’s pioneering Direct Access modality which empowers country ownership in adaptation by allowing countries to access funds and develop projects directly through accredited NIEs.
 It also strongly encouraged all developing countries, including those that do not yet have NIEs, to make use of Direct Access to bring potential new entities forward for accreditation and to develop adaptation projects through the modality.
 To date, the Fund has accredited 33 NIEs which are implementing projects that make up about a quarter of its portfolio.

 In raising the country cap, the Board included provisions to retain the Fund’s identity and strong track record in pioneering small-scale adaptation projects that are scalable and replicable, by keeping individual country projects to a maximum of US$ 10 million each.
-Countries must also have either spent at least US$ 8 million or last accessed funding for concrete projects at least four years ago in order to access the increased funding limit of US$ 20 million.
+Countries must also have either accessed funding amounting to at least US$ 8 million (for single country concrete projects) or first accessed funding at least four years ago, for concrete single-country projects, in order to access the increased funding limit of US$ 20 million.
 This is aimed at providing equitable opportunities for countries, as well as those that have shown tangible actions.

 The Board will assess the impacts of raising the cap in three years, including analyzing resource availability, equitable access, progress in additional accreditations (54 national, regional and multilateral implementing entities are accredited by the Fund to date), and project development.